lmas/thesis/thesis.typ

 and other anomalies, caused by faulty components or simply by the environment's wear and tear that degrades the sensors over time.
-In a later section, _Gungor_ continues with a simplified outline of a basic sensor and notes that "... local data processing is crucial in minimizing power consumption ...".
+In a later section, _Gungor_ continues with a simplified outline of a basic sensor and notes that "Compared to sensing and data processing, much more energy is required for data communication in a typical sensor node.
+Hence, local data processing is crucial in minimizing power consumption ..."
 This has the potential of extending the lifetime of the sensors that runs on battery, or similarly limited power sources, as well as reducing the operational costs.